iamlaksh1/site/content/posts/Statics-Part 1.md

       ![Forces on large weight ](../images/large-weight.png)

 4. Determine support reactions – These forces come from the supports you removed when isolating the body.
 Particle supports act as two-force members, producing either tension or compression.
-Label each reaction with a descriptive variable name and an arrow showing its direction.

 5. Label everything clearly – Make sure every force on your diagram has either a numerical value or a symbolic variable if the exact value is unknown.
 The completed free-body diagram should be neat, fully labeled, and ready for analysis.

-<h4> </h4>
+<h4> Few Points </h4>

 1. Does magntidue to force is negative then vector is opposite direction

 2. Tension on any string /cable/ pulley are Tensile force

-3. Frictionless pullley or rope is massles or rope is inline with mass center
+3. Frictionless pulley or rope is massles or rope is inline with mass center

 4. System is  in Equilibrium.  $\sum F_x = 0$ and $\sum F_y = 0$